NEW YEAR - EXPANDED PROGRAM!

 Send in a copy of USDF show record for the year, including 3 shows, 5 scores, 3 different judges, with 2 scores at the highest test of the level (exception: Musical Freestyle only requires 3 scores)

-Riders are required to have 8 volunteer hours for each award.
-Volunteer hours may be accrued by family members and there are Transfer Hours available for riders with hardships.
+Riders are required to have 8 Volunteer Hours for each award.
+Volunteer Hours may be accrued by family members, transferred to riders from friends/family, and there are Transfer Hours available from the LVDA Board for riders with hardships.

-New in 2024: 2 Volunteer Hours may be "bought out."
-The buy-out is a donation to LVDA's Gives Back program and will be donated to a Lehigh Valley based 501(c)(3).
+2 Volunteer Hours may be "bought out."
+The buy-out is a donation to LVDA's Gives Back program and proceeds go to the Bucks County Horse Park.

 Champion, Reserve, through tenth place will be calculated at each level (Training thru FEI)